 (3) For the purposes of this Act a reference to an employee does not include an apprentice under and for the purposes of any Act of this State or any other State of the Commonwealth relating to apprentices but service as an apprentice shall be included as service for the purposes of this Act.

+(3a) For the purposes of the definition of “ordinary pay” in subsection (1), if the person is not entitled to paid leave (other than long service leave), the ordinary pay of the person is the rate of pay to which the person is entitled for ordinary hours of work.

 (4) The regulations may prescribe —

 (a) any classification of work referred to in a prescribed award to be a prescribed classification of work for the purposes of the definition of “employee”;